Losant/losant-cli/README.md

   `$ losant files upload -f`
 * Watch your Files while you make changes and have them automatically uploaded
   `$ losant files watch`

+### Data Tables

+The `losant datatables` command is how you manage the data tables for a configured Application.
+It has the following subcommands:

+* export

+#### Data Tables Examples

+* Export all data tables
+  `$ losant datatables export`
+* Export all data tables whose names start with `Chicago` `$ losant datatables export Chicago`
+* Force a export of all data tables overwriting local modifications
+  `$ losant datatables export -f`

 *****